-Defective rails categorized as horizontal split head, vertical split head, split web, piped rail, and head-web separation, are longitudinal in nature.
-When any of this group of defects is more than 1 inch, but not more than 2 inches, the remedial action initiated, under note (H), is to limit train speed to 50 mph, and note (F) requires reinspecting the rail in 90 days, if deciding operations will continue.
-Defects in the range of more than 2 inches, but not more than 4 inches, require complying with notes (I) and (G), speed is limited to 30 mph and the rail reinspected in 30 days, if they decide operations will continue.
-When any of the five defect types exceed a length of 4 inches, under note (B) a person designated under § 213.7(a) who decides opertions will continue must authorize the operating speed, up to but not to exceed 30 mph, under note (B).
+Defective rails categorized as horizontal split head, vertical split head, split web, piped rail, and head-web separation, and defective weld (longitudinal) are longitudinal in nature.
+When any of this group of defects is more than 1 inch, but not more than 2 inches, the remedial action initiated, under Note "H," is to limit train speed to 50 mph, and Note "F" requires re-inspecting the rail in 90 days, if deciding operations will continue.
+If not inspected within 90 days, limit speed to that for Class 2 track or the maximum allowable speed under § 213.9 for the class of track concerned, whichever is lower, until it is inspected.
+Defects in the range of more than 2 inches, but not more than 4 inches, require complying with Notes "I" and "G," speed is limited to 30 mph and the rail re-inspected in 30 days, if they decide operations will continue.
+If not inspected within 30 days, speed is limited to that for Class 2 track or the maximum allowable speed under § 213.9 for the class of track continue.
+If not more than 4 inches, require complying with Notes "I" and "G," speed is limited to 30 mph and the rail re-inspected in 30 days, if they decide operations will continue.
+If not inspected within 30 days, speed is limited to that for Class 2 track or the maximum allowable speed under § 213.9 for the class of track concerned.
+When any of the six defect types exceed a length of 4 inches, a person designated under § 213.7(a) must limit the operating speed to 30 mph, under Note "B."

 Another form of head-web separation, often referred to as a "fillet cracked rail," is the longitudinal growth of a crack in the fillet area, usually on the gage side of the outer rail of a curve.
 The crack may not extend the full width between the head and the web, but it is potentially dangerous.
 Evidence of fillet cracking is a hairline crack running beneath the head of rail with "bleeding" or rust discoloration.
-Fillet cracks often result from improper superelevation or from stress reversal as a result of transposing rail.
+Fillet cracks often result from improper super-elevation or from stress reversal as a result of transposing rail.
 The use of a mirror is an effective aid in examining rail and the determination of head-web cracks or separation in the body of the rail.

 A "bolt hole crack" is a progressive fracture originating at a bolt hole and extending away from the hole, usually at an angle.
-They develop from high stress risers, usually initiating as a result of both dynamic and thermal responses of the joint bolt and points along the edge of the hole, under load.
+It develops from high stress risers, usually initiating as a result of both dynamic and thermal responses of the joint bolt and points along the edge of the hole, under load.
 A major cause of this high stress is improper field drilling of the hole.
 Excessive longitudinal rail movement can also cause high stress along the edge of the hole.
 When evaluating a rail end, which has multiple bolt hole cracks, inspectors will determine the required remedial action based on the length of the longest individual bolt hole crack.

-Under note (H) and (F), the remedial action for a bolt hole crack, more than one-half inch, but not more than 1 inch, if the rail is not replaced, is to limit speed to 50 mph, or the maximum allowable under § 213.9 for the class of track concerned, whichever is lower, then reinspect the rail in 90 days, if operations will continue.
+Under Notes "H" and "F", the remedial action for a bolt hole crack that is more than one-half of an inch, but not more than 1 inch, if the rail is not replaced-is to limit speed to 50 mph, or the maximum allowable under § 213.9 for the class of track concerned, whichever is lower, then re-inspect the rail in 90 days, if operations will continue.